 Software Setup Section

 In the software setup section, fill in the following details:

 - Choose Protocol – The protocol you would like to use.
 Select “http://” for this field.

 - Choose Domain – The domain you want to install WordPress to.
 If your preferred domain is not selected by default, select it from the drop-down menu.

 - In Directory – Leave this field blank unless you want to install your blog in a sub-directory.
-If you want to install WordPress to “http://your-site.com/blog”, fill “blog” in this field.
+If you want to install WordPress to “http://your-site.com/blog”, fill in “blog” in this field.
 I recommend leaving it blank unless you know what you are doing.

 Site Settings Section

-In the Site Settings section, enter a Site Name, a Site Description and uncheck the Enable Multisite.
+In the Site Settings section, enter a Site Name, and a Site Description and uncheck the Enable Multisite.